inBeat/inbeat-website/content/top-influencers/instagram/colombia/cali/_index.md

 ---
-title: Top 10 Instagram Influencers In Cali In 2022
+title: Top 10 Instagram Influencers In Cali in 2023
 description: >-
-  Find top Instagram influencers in Cali in 2022.
+  Find top Instagram influencers in Cali in 2023.
 Most popular hashtags: #tbt #cali #medellin.
 platform: Instagram
 hits: 436
 text_top: See the best Instagram influencers on inBeat.